-Cushions are not as high-quality as frame.
+Cushions are not as padded as other products on this list.

 A canopy porch swing is an amazingly versatile piece of outdoor furniture that’s the perfect fit for nearly every home.
 All you need is a level surface large enough to place the swing, and you have instant serenity.